Pieter Swart and Rain Morgan started Turqle in Cape Town in Nov 1997.

 " In South Africa, unemployment is a national crisis. "

-40% of those who are unemployed (across all ages), are 100% unemployable… their skills (education and experience) simply do not match the job market and the tragedy is, many of these 'unemployable' people are young people…
+15 out of 100 of those people who are unemployed, are unemployable… their skills simply do not match the job market and the tragedy is that most of these people are young people…

-That is why the Turqle’s Fair Trade Trust focuses on education.
+That is why Turqle’s Fair Trade Trust focuses on education.

 2.5% of Turqle's turnover is paid to the Fair Trade Trust.